Dr Ross Tapsell

 - Asian Cultural Studies 200202

-My main research interests focus on new, digital technologies and their relationship to culture, nationalism, media and politics in Southeast Asia.
+My main research interests focus on new, digital technologies and their relationship to culture, nationalism, media and politics in Island Southeast Asia, in particular Indonesia, Malaysia and the Philippines.
 My ongoing research interests focus on the changing information societies of the Southeast Asian region and how this affects freedom of expression, media freedom, political participation and elections.

-Ross Tapsell is a lecturer and researcher at the ANU's College of Asia and the Pacific, specialising in Indonesia and Malaysia.
+Ross Tapsell is a lecturer and researcher at the ANU's College of Asia and the Pacific, specialising in media and culture in Island Southeast Asia.

 Upon completion of his PhD, Ross was a recipient of the Australian Government Endeavour Postdoctorate Award.
 He has been a Visiting Fellow at The University of Indonesia (Jakarta), Airlangga University (Surabaya) and Indiana University (Bloomington, US).
 He has previously worked in Indonesia with The Jakarta Post and the Lombok Post.